Ellywoooo/python/Two_act_1404/README.md

 print("Average score of each subject: ", ave_Subject)

 # 2.3 Identify the student (row index) with the highest total score.
+## Find total score with .sum and find highest score with .max into total score.
+## Find the highest score student index with .where (if the total score is same as the highest score)
 row_sum = np.sum(scores, axis=1)
 highest = np.max(row_sum)
 highest_student = np.where(highest == row_sum)
 print("index: ", highest_student)

 # 2.4 Add 5 bonus points to the third subject for all students.
+## Use slice operator : for selecting parts of array.
+## scores[:, 2] means all rows in column 2.
+## += means plus 5 in all rows in column 2.
 scores[:, 2] += 5
 print("Add 5 bonus points to the third subject:  ", scores)